Diogo-Rossi/vscode-settings-switcher/README.md

 -   `"settingsSwitcher.showCyclerInfo"`: if `true`, shows if the group has a [cycler property](#cycler-property)

-These information appears in the first command palette list, along with the current state of the setting.
+These information appear in the first command palette list, along with the current state of the setting.

 ![](images/infos.png)